Nauman3S/Operational-Equipment-EfficiencySensing/README.md

         Note: if you already have the ESP32 boards URL, you can separate the URLs with a comma(each board will go to neaw line) as follows:
         ```https://dl.espressif.com/dl/package_esp32_index.json,\n http://arduino.esp8266.com/stable/package_esp8266com_index.json```

   2. Open the Boards Manager.
 Go to Tools > Board > Boards Manager…
   3. Search for ESP32 and press install button for the ESP32 by Espressif Systems“:
   4. That’s it.
 It should be installed after a few seconds.
+  5. In your Arduino sketchbook directory, create tools directory if it doesn't exist yet.
+  6. Unpack the tool into tools directory(present in libs/ESP32FS-1.0.zip) (the path will look like <home_dir>/Arduino/tools/ESP32FS/tool/esp32fs.jar).
+  7. Close and re-open the Arduino IDE.

-  5. Now copy the contents of the libs folder to the libraries directory of your Arduino
+  8. Now copy the contents of the libs folder to the libraries directory of your Arduino
       1. If you are using windows, the libraries directory will be Documents/Arduino/libraries

 ##### ESP32 Node FW Uploading
   1. Select ESP32 Dev Module from Tools->Board->ESP32
   2. Select the correct port from Tools->Port
   3. Then open Firmware.ino file,
+  4. Select Tools > ESP32 Sketch Data Upload menu item.
+This should start uploading the files into ESP32 flash file system.
-  4. Upload the Code to your ESP32 Dev Module.
+  5. Now Upload the Code to your ESP32 Dev Module.
-  5. Your ESP32 is now ready to be used.
+  6. Your ESP32 is now ready to be used.